Craftsmanship and Quality with A Conscience

 A huge one, across the world.
 That’s why we use traditional, local practices that reduce the impact of chrome and other chemicals that are found in our competitors products.
 We also demand of our partners adherence to environmentally sustainable processes in their tanning and preparation of the leather we source.

 We employ local women from Addis Ababa, many of whom have been impacted by human trafficking and the sex trade.
 We provide training, pensions, health care, paid time off, access to transportation to and from work, and even a laundry service.

 We are immensely proud of the fact that we can provide support to these women and their families.
-By providing dignified, well paying positions, we help our artisans send their children to school, provide for their parents in old age, and leave the former lifestyles in which they were trapped.
-Our Artisans pay us back by creating beautiful, sustainable fashion.
+By providing dignified, well paying positions, we help empower our artisans to send their children to school & provide for their parents in old age.
+Our artisans are like our family and we love to set goals and build a better Ethiopia together.